 “The Five Dysfunctions of a Team”, by Patrick Lencioni

-I would love some feedback on the books I’ve suggested.
+In conclusion, I would love some feedback on the books I’ve suggested.
 If you have some that you share with your team on a regular basis, feel free to message me and let me know what they are.
 I’d love to give those to my team.
 I’m always looking for their next great read.

-Robin Wilson is the co-owner of SCP Agency.
+Robin Wilson is the founder of SCP Agency and EPIC BDC.